FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Organizations can self-allocate in this space, under the "v." subdomain, e.g. "local@example.com.v.tls.eap.arpa".

-Any domain name which is registered as a Fully Qualified Domain Name (FQDN) within the DNS can use that name within the "v." subdomain.
+An organization which has registed a Fully Qualified Domain Name (FQDN) within the DNS can use that name within the "v." subdomain.

-Note that the right to use a self-allocated name is tied the ownership of the corresponding domain.
-If an organization loses the right to use a domain name, then it is no longer appropriate for it to use that domain name within the "v." self-allocation space.

 # Privacy Considerations